Aspie96/blog/content/posts/free-speech.md

 Freedom of expression is protected by the [European Convention on Human Rights](https://www.coe.int/en/web/conventions/full-list?module=treaty-detail&treatynum=005) and by the [Charter of Fundamental Rights of the European Union](https://fra.europa.eu/eu-charter/article/11-freedom-expression-and-information).
 These documents, however, allow for limitations for certain stated purposes.

-Racist or xenophobic [hate speech](https://commission.europa.eu/node/721) is forbidden in the EU, but member states [differ](https://en.wikipedia.org/wiki/Hate_speech_laws_by_country) in how they address it.
+Racist or xenophobic [hate speech](https://commission.europa.eu/node/721) is forbidden in the Union, but member states [differ](https://en.wikipedia.org/wiki/Hate_speech_laws_by_country) in how they address it.
 A recent [press release](https://www.europarl.europa.eu/news/en/press-room/20240112IPR16777/time-to-criminalise-hate-speech-and-hate-crime-under-eu-law) called for the criminalization of hate speech and disapproved of the use of freedom of expression as a "shield" for it.

 Several EU states have [blasphemy laws](https://end-blasphemy-laws.org/countries/europe/).
 Hard-core pornography is regulated by individual countries, but most [allow](https://en.wikipedia.org/wiki/Pornography_laws_by_region#Europe) its possession, production and sale to adults.